 How to Draw a Gantt Chart - Simple Tutorial

-Preparatory Work for Drawing a Gantt Chart
+Preparations for Creating a Gantt Chart

 How to Draw a Gantt Chart

+After installing Edraw Project management tool, it's time to create your own Gantt chart now!
 Start a Gantt chart drawing page from the Project Management category.
 On the left of the canvas, you will see a library containing a group of Gantt chart templates.
 Drag a template and drop on the canvas, and the Gantt Options dialogue will pop up automatically.
 You can set the date unit, date format, start and finish date in the dialogue.
 (Note: This dialogue could be reopened though Set Date button under Gantt Chart toolbar.)

 Add a Task or Sub Task in Gantt Chart